Are you thinking about getting married? If you have marriage on your mind, you’ve probably imagined a destination wedding.

-Here are just a few reasons that Mackinac is an extraordinary place to have your wedding:
+Here are just a few reasons that Mackinac Island is an extraordinary place to have your wedding:

 - There are few things more romantic than a Mackinac Island carriage ride on your wedding day.
 There are no automobiles on Mackinac, so it truly feels like you’re living in a fairy tale – especially when a horse-drawn carriage whisks you away after your ceremony, taking you on a leisurely tour of the island full of stunning Great Lakes vistas.